WellyG00/active-directory-homelab/README.md

 ## Overview

 This project documents the setup of a Windows Server 2025 Active Directory home lab using VMware.
-The lab simulates a small business domain environment with a domain controller, Windows client machine, user accounts, group permissions, DNS, DHCP, Group Policy, and troubleshooting scenarios.
+The lab simulates a small business domain environment with a domain controller, client machine, user accounts, group permissions, DNS, DHCP, Group Policy, and troubleshooting scenarios.

-The goal of this project is to demonstrate hands on IT support skills, including user account management, domain authentication, basic network services, endpoint configuration, and structured troubleshooting.
+The goal of this project is to demonstrate hands-on IT support skills, including user account management, domain authentication, network services configuration, endpoint management, and structured troubleshooting.

 ## Lab Objectives